The Problem With "I Deserve A Treat"

 This picture (illustrating the real mental, physical and emotional cost of a box of chocolates) is the perfect metaphor for why the thought I deserve a treat is actually a minefield of self-sabotage

-Many a time I hear these words come out of a client’s mouth in answer to the question What thoughts triggered your chaotic eating?
+I often hear the words I felt like I deserved a treat come out of a client’s mouth in answer to the question What thoughts triggered your chaotic eating?

 Instead of constructing an argument about why this logic is working against you, I am going to get you to interrogate this thinking through a series of questions.

 In this episode of The Eating Coach, I talk about the difference between real and fake pleasure.
 A very common feature of compulsive eating is a difficult relationship with pleasure.
 The inappropriate shame people feel also creates a feeling that they do not deserve pleasure.
 But pleasure is an innate basic human drive that will not be denied.
 Therefore if your conscious mind won’t allow it, Cavebrain will override that censorship and drive you to seek pleasure.